 \subsection{Experimental Settings}

-\textbf{Datasets.} \textbf{Anthropic's Helpful and Harmless} (\textbf{HH}) \citep{bai2022training} contains 161k/8.5k training/test samples.
+\textbf{Datasets.} \textbf{Anthropic's Helpful and Harmless} (\textbf{HH}) \cite{bai2022training} contains 161k/8.5k training/test samples.
 Each sample consists of a prompt and a pair of responses (chosen and reject), where ``chosen" represents the preferred response and ``reject" represents the less preferred response.
-We also generate additional responses for each prompt and rate each response using a reward model DeBERTa \footnotemark

-, resulting in ranking preference data of a list size $K=8$.
-For more details, please refer to Appendix \ref{appendix:rankhh}. \textbf{UltraFeedback} \citep{cui2023ultrafeedback} contains 64k prompts.
-Each prompt corresponds to four responses, and every response has a score annotated by AI (e.g., GPT-4 and Gemini). \textbf{VLFeedback} \citep{2023vlfeedback} consists of 80k multi-modal samples from various sources.
-Each sample contains four responses from different models and is annotated by GPT-4V \citep{2023GPT4VisionSC}.
+We also generate additional responses for each prompt and rate each response using a reward model DeBERTa \footnotemark , resulting in ranking preference data of a list size $K=8$.
+For more details, please refer to Appendix. \textbf{UltraFeedback} \cite{cui2023ultrafeedback} contains 64k prompts.
+Each prompt corresponds to four responses, and every response has a score annotated by AI (e.g., GPT-4 and Gemini \cite{2023GPT4VisionSC,geminiteam2024gemini}). \textbf{VLFeedback} \cite{2023vlfeedback} consists of 80k multi-modal samples from various sources.

-\textbf{Models.} Our experiments are mainly based on Qwen1.5 model \citep{bai2023qwen} with a range of parameters from 0.5B to 1.8B and Mistral model \citep{jiang2023mistral} with 7B parameter size.
-In addition, we also train Qwen-VL-Chat \citep{bai2023qwenvl}, a large-scale vision-language model, to evaluate the performance of our method on multi-modal preference alignment task \citep{sun2023aligning}.
-A comprehensive experimental setup is provided in Appendix \ref{sec:experiment_detail}.
+\textbf{Models.} Our experiments are mainly based on Qwen1.5 model \cite{bai2023qwen} with a range of parameters from 0.5B to 1.8B and Mistral model \cite{jiang2023mistral} with 7B parameter size.
+In addition, we also train Qwen-VL-Chat \cite{bai2023qwenvl}, a large-scale vision-language model, to evaluate the performance of our method on multi-modal preference alignment task \cite{sun2023aligning}.

 \textbf{Baseline Methods.} To validate the effectiveness of our method, we conduct comparison experiments with representative baselines.
-In our experiments, we mainly compare our method with SFT, DPO \citep{rafailov2023direct}, PRO \citep{song2023preference}, LiPO \citep{liu2024lipo}, DPO\textsubscript{BT} and DPO\textsubscript{PL} \citep{rafailov2023direct}.
+In our experiments, we mainly compare our method with SFT, DPO \cite{rafailov2023direct}, PRO \cite{song2023preference}, LiPO \cite{liu2024lipo}, DPO\textsubscript{BT} and DPO\textsubscript{PL} \cite{rafailov2023direct}.
 DPO\textsubscript{BT} adapts DPO to ranking preferences by decomposing ranked lists into pairwise comparisons, as proposed by \cite{liu2024lipo}.
-Furthermore, DPO\textsubscript{PL} is proposed based on ranking preference data by \citep{rafailov2023direct}, which leverages the Plackett-Luce preference model \citep{af5079a1-8ca5-3727-a405-0a82390327b7}, a generalization of the Bradley-Terry model \citep{19ff28b9-64f9-3656-ba40-08326a05748e} that accommodates full rankings rather than just pairwise comparisons.
+Furthermore, DPO\textsubscript{PL} is proposed based on ranking preference data by \cite{rafailov2023direct}, which leverages the Plackett-Luce preference model \cite{af5079a1-8ca5-3727-a405-0a82390327b7}, a generalization of the Bradley-Terry model \cite{19ff28b9-64f9-3656-ba40-08326a05748e} that accommodates full rankings rather than just pairwise comparisons.